The Exerpeutic 2000 Magnetic Upright Bike comes with an extra feature.

 The pedals attach to a single piece crank, although not as strong as a 3 piece crank should be durable and strong enough for sitting and pedaling against the resistance.
 The thread size won’t be the standard bike 9/16 but is more likely to 1/2 ins.

 Although it is possible to stand on the pedals it isn’t designed for it.
 It will feel awkward.
 Also it is likely to reduce the life of the bike too.
-If that is the type of training you want to do you are better looking at a spin bike or indoor cycle although they aren’t as quiet (typically they don’t have magnetic resistance and many have a chain drive), you can see a selection of the best under $200 here and the best under $500 here.
+If that is the type of training you want to do you are better looking at a spin bike or indoor cycle although they aren’t as quiet (typically they don’t have magnetic resistance and many have a chain drive).

 Exerpeutic 2000 Magnetic Upright Bike Comfort

 Seat.
 It has a large padded seat that can help with balance and comfort.
 It’s been made for those that don’t like the usual smaller seats found on most upright exercise bikes.

 If you don’t like the seat and a gel seat cover doesn’t help it is not straightforward to replace the seat.
 It is attached by 3 bolts rather than the standard bike fit.
 But it is possible to do.

 The easiest method if you want to do it yourself is to buy and attach a universal exercise bike seat adapter, then you can add any standard fitting bike seat to the bike.
 Or an easier answer is to take the seat and post to a bike shop and have them sort it for you.